Afflictions: As in the New Testament, from the Greek word

 empathy for another/others stricken by misfortune and (2)

 usually accompanied by the person's desire to help alleviate the

 suffering.
+Pity is similar but keeps a distance and does not participate in alleviating suffering.
 This is an emotion with significant risk.
 Con artists

 play on compassion all the time.
 Actions based on compassion

 often end up causing unfortunate consequences for the person on

 whom the help is bestowed.
 Dependency is the most common adverse

 consequence.
 A Reader's Digest article in the 1960s predicted